IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

 **Extension limit:** This environment has a limited number of extensions.
 For example: Having an extension limit of 12 means that you can extend your reservation every week for another 7 days but there is a limit to doing an extension to 12 times only.

+## Workshops

+The max durations for environments leveraging the Workshop Manager is 3 days.

+The max number of environments that can be scheduled using Workshop Manager is 30 environments.

+A Businees justifcation will be required for any Workshop that exceeds the stated maximums.

 ### Support